code-mattclaffey/picture-element-background-attachment/README.md

 	</picture>
 ```

-It is important that you add the the data attribute 'data-fixed-picture' to the picture element so the javascript can pick it up when the script is loaded in.
+It is important that you add the the data attribute **data-fixed-picture** to the picture element so the javascript can pick it up when the script is loaded in.

 ### CSS